 The boat pulls into Portofino Bay, which resembles an Italian village complete with sailboats and Vespa scooters.
 We loved watching the sunset over the bay while eating pizza from Sal’s Deli on the outdoor plaza.
 Right at sunset, if you get lucky, a singer would emerge on a balcony over Sal’s and perform a small set.
 It’s one of the most romantic places in Orlando.
 This activity is also one of our favorite (nearly) free things to do in Orlando.

 Crawl Happy Hour on Restaurant Row

-Some of our favorite happy hour deals were fresh sushi rolls at Dragonfly (who also randomly have bomb Japanese sliders), Slate for the pork belly and also pimento goat cheese, and the gone but not forgotten Urbain 40.
+Some of our favorite happy hour deals were fresh sushi rolls at Dragonfly (who also randomly have bomb Japanese sliders), and Slate for the, oh so delicious, spicy mussels and Slate fries.
 Orlando Date Night put together a fabulous Doctor Phillips Happy Hour Crawl filled with fantastic suggestions.
 We could never complete the circuit, but we always had fun trying.
-The happy hour crawl was our go-to date night in Orlando
+The happy hour crawl was our go-to date night in Orlando.

 Ride The Wheel at ICON Park

 The beautiful eye of Orlando isn’t just a center of attraction for its giant structure.
 This 400-feet tall wheel at ICON Park can promise you a romantic sky ride under a sea of stars.
 You can choose to get a private capsule with champagne or go with a budget-friendly option depending on how much you are willing to spend.
 Just make sure to time your trip around the sunset or for fireworks 4th or July or New Years’ to make it more memorable.